 Our Dyspraxia tutors are all qualified teachers with additional experience and qualifications in supporting children with Dyspraxia.
 We believe one to one support can make a huge difference to a child’s education.
 Our tutors can provide support across a range of school entrance, GCSE and A-level subjects.
 Below, you will find a list of our Dyspraxia tutors and further information.
 Refine your results by using the search box above, or view all Dyspraxia tutors below:

-Antonia - Check availability
+Antonia - Contact us for availability

 7 Plus & 8 Plus